The School Board's Sunshine Act Lawsuit

 As pointed out in the Complaint, Steve had served for 16 years on the Maxatawny Township Municipal Authority and “has firsthand experience with public meetings filled with passionate, angry, or contentious constituents,” but he never previously saw a local government — like our School Board — “resort to such pretexts to avoid those who are supposed to be served.”

-Jackie Bridges is also a parent of children in the School District, and the Chair of the Berks County chapter of Moms for Liberty.
+Jackie Bridges is also a parent of children in the School District.

 As this campaign unfolds, don’t be fooled by the incumbent school directors.
 Without Steve and Jackie’s lawsuit, there’s no telling how the school directors may have really voted on October 4th!